-Inspect them thoroughly before introducing them to your landscape or plant collection.
+Inspect them thoroughly, including their nooks and crannies, before introducing them to your landscape or plant collection.

-Prevent having mealybugs proliferate in your landscape by avoiding excessive use of fertilizer containing a great deal of nitrogen.
+Prevent mealybugs from proliferating in your landscape by avoiding excessive use of fertilizer containing a great deal of nitrogen.
 Over-stimulation of tender young growth production supports mealybug egg production.

 Of course, it is possible for mealybugs to get into your yard on blown leaves and fallen branches or other natural means.
 Always inspect plants in your landscape regularly for these pests and others.

 Whenever you find them, deal with them by hand by picking them off or treating them with rubbing alcohol, as described above.

 Deal with large landscape infestations by blasting the plants with water.
 This will knock off and drown many mature bugs.

 Follow up with rubbing alcohol treatments or one of the treatments listed here: